 Providing customized registration forms that are pixel-perfect representations of your brand

 Ensuring registration is consistent for all apps

-Customer identity lets you provide single sign-on so customers gain easy access to all applications—even partner apps that you don't own or apps in the cloud—with a single login screen and a single set of credentials.
+Customer identity lets you provide single sign-on so customers gain easy access to all applications—even partner apps that you don't own or apps in the cloud—with a single login screen and set of credentials.
 SSO with social login gives your customers the additional convenience of using their credentials from a social media provider like Facebook to authenticate.
 At the same time, customer-friendly MFA using SMS, email or push notifications from custom mobile apps to complete authentication ensures the sign-on process is both simple and secure.

 With CIAM, you can provide the frictionless access your customers want, setting the stage for increased interaction, spending and loyalty.

 Companies must focus on delivering convenient and consistent customer experiences across online channels to new and existing customers.
 CIAM provides brands with a holistic view of customers found in customer profiles, while providing customers with a better experience.